ZodexNL/laravel-dockerized/README.md

 You are good to go.
 Goodluck with your project!

+# Production
+When going on production you need to make your own certificates.
+Run your container like this:
+- docker compose -f docker-compose.yml -f docker-compose.prod.yml up --build nginx

 ## Database
 The database (mysql) is run from the docker container.